fde-capu/ft_transcendence/docs/checklist.md

 [ ] Need longer time fot game room expiration, because of invites:
 		Invitation to Match sometimes does not create the room.
 ... [ ] Or -- make the invite only create the room when accepted.
+... [ ] Same thing for Private messages on chat
+[ ] On Chat: disable Private Messaging from u2u when user is already on chat.
+[ ] Backend reports status out of order..?
+[ ] Score only counts if the match is won?
+I though all goal score could count.